-RMIT University has established a reputation for excellence in business and management education, providing high quality, industry responsive programs relevant to the national and global marketplace.
+RMIT University is known for excellence in business and law education, providing high quality, industry responsive programs relevant to the national and global marketplace.

-Studying business at RMIT University is a great way to enhance your career.
-In today’s competitive environment, professionals need the skills to adapt to an ever changing business world.
-At RMIT, we give our students the skills that enable them to deal with real-world business issues.
+Studying business and law at RMIT University is a great way to enhance your career.
+In today’s competitive environment, professionals need the skills to adapt to an ever-changing world.
+At RMIT, we give our students the skills that enable them to deal with real-world business and legal challenges.

-RMIT University has established a reputation for excellence in business and management education.
+RMIT University is known for excellence in business and law education.

 The College of Business and Law is one of the largest business schools in the Asia Pacific region and delivers industry-engaged education and applied research that spark ambition and new perspectives.
-Attracting over 31,000 students, programs are delivered in Melbourne, Vietnam, and via significant teaching partnerships in Singapore, China and Indonesia.
-Through RMIT Online the College offers a range of Undergraduate and Postgraduate programs.
+Attracting over 26,000 students, programs are delivered in Melbourne, Vietnam, and via significant teaching partnerships in Singapore and China.
+Through RMIT Online the College offers a range of undergraduate and postgraduate programs.

-The College of Business and Law comprises six schools offering programs from traineeship to PhD levels.
-Many programs articulate between vocational education and higher education, creating pathways for further study.
+The College of Business and Law comprises five schools offering programs from degree to PhD levels.

-The College continues to provide industry responsive programs relevant to both students and the future needs of employers with a wide range of award programs, executive education and training that can be tailored for the workplace.
-Alongside established programs covering international management education, financial markets, and international accounting and law, specialist programs such as entrepreneurship and logistics are offered.
-This breadth of programs offered is possible through collaborative and cooperative teaching and research and many Business students may find that they will be studying alongside peers from a variety of business disciplines throughout their time at RMIT.
+The College provides industry responsive programs relevant to both students and the future needs of employers with a wide range of award programs, executive education and training that can be tailored for the workplace.
+Our new contemporary undergraduate programs in business offer both breadth and depth in a variety of disciplines including social impact, business technology, blockchain, global business, economics, finance, and marketing alongside specialist programs in accounting and law.
+This breadth of programs offered is possible through collaborative and cooperative teaching and research and many students may find they will be studying alongside peers from a variety of business disciplines throughout their time at RMIT.

-This embedded industry perspective places them ahead of their competitors in the job market, and provides an invaluable opportunity to start developing social and professional networks during their RMIT studies.
+This embedded industry perspective places our students ahead of their competitors in the job market, and provides an invaluable opportunity to start developing social and professional networks during their RMIT studies.

-Our teaching staff deliver programs responsive to the latest industry requirements and are actively engaged in research and consultation to business and government.
+Our teaching staff deliver programs responsive to the latest industry requirements and are actively engaged in research and consultation with business and government.

 We also connect with the local Victorian community, businesses, research centres, governments and secondary schools in Australia to run projects, provide services, host conferences and provide networking opportunities for business leaders and alumni.

-The College of Business and Law acknowledges academic excellence by awarding more than 70 prizes annually for outstanding performance in its courses and programs.
+The College of Business and Law acknowledges academic excellence through its annual Best of Business and Law awards, with up to 70 awards which recognise students for outstanding performance in its courses and programs.
 The scale of this activity is made possible by the generous sponsorship of more than 60 companies, professional bodies and private individuals.

 Student prizes are awarded within each academic school and at College level.

-For more information visit the College of Business and Law Prize Giving website.
+For more information visit the Best of Business and Law awards website.

 The College of Business and Law has links with overseas partner organisations including other leading universities and business schools, and companies.
-With campuses in Vietnam and significant teaching partnerships in China, Singapore and Indonesia, the College has a strong presence in the Asia-Pacific region.
-In addition, students can study an RMIT Business Program through Open Universities Australia, regional Victoria, or at our various locations in Melbourne.
+With campuses in Vietnam and significant teaching partnerships in Singapore and China, the College has a strong presence in the Asia-Pacific region.

 After many years of offshore activity RMIT is highly experienced in international education.
-We undertake joint research with partners in Singapore, Malaysia, Indonesia, China, Japan, Hong Kong, Vietnam, the US, Canada and Europe.
+We undertake joint research with partners in the Asia-Pacific, North America, and Europe.